Wojciik/alx_be_shell/shell_permissions/README.md

-This repository contains a script to show who is the current user
+This repository contains a script that creates an empty file called hello